 You can view articles that were written under the auspices of the BSM program

-Week 7 - Milestone 2: at week 7 (just like at week 3), each student is required to submit a (relatively short) report on the work in progress, to their professor.
+The MAG depends on all work up to that point as well as a self/group evaluation sent out to all group members (individually).
+If necessary, each student may be required to submit a (relatively short) report on the work in progress to their professor.
 (Thus the report should include a eg description of the problem, as well as the methods used in tackling the it and a write-up of results, if any.)

 Week 13 - Milestone 3:: Work continues throughout the semester.
 At the 13th week each group should present their results at a "Preliminary report session" organized for all RES participants, their professors and everyone else interested.